-This much remains true: Hawaiian shirts are still one of the most popular souvenirs to buy when visiting Hawaii.
+This much remains true: Hawaiian shirts are still one of the most popular souvenirs people buy when visiting Hawai’i.
 Below, we detail where to find the best Hawaiian shirts on the island of Oahu, the most visited island.

-Bailey’s Antiques and Aloha Shirts
+Bailey’s Antiques & Aloha Shirts

 This iconic Hawaiian Shirt shop boasts the largest collection of aloha shirts in the world– literally.
-Bailey’s Antiques and Aloha Shirts is a must-visit when traveling around the island.
+Bailey’s Antiques & Aloha Shirts is a must-visit when traveling around the island.
 With over 15,000 garments in stock at any given time, there’s something in this shop for everyone.

 Over the years celebrities like Burt Reynolds, Jimmy Buffett, Patrick Swayze, Tommy Lee Jones and Anthony Bourdain all became regulars at this iconic shirt shop, which easily stocks the best Hawaiian shirts on Oahu.
 It’s also a mecca for Japanese pop stars– just look at all the photos around the shop.

-As a result, Bailey’s stocks a wide variety of sizes and colors, including 1920s silk kimono style as well as old school Hawaiian dresses that they don’t even make anymore.
+As a result, Bailey’s stocks a wide variety of sizes and colors, including 1920s silk kimono style as well as old-school Hawaiian dresses that they don’t even make anymore.
 Overall, expect lots of 1970s polyester.
 For a certain kind of shopper, it’s Heaven on Earth.

 Then, after shopping, have a meal at Obama’s favorite plate lunch spot, Rainbow Drive-In.
-Located right next door to Bailey’s, it’s another local landmark that has been serving classic plate lunches since 1961.
+Located right next door to Bailey’s, it’s another local landmark that’s been serving classic plate lunches since 1961.